kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

   "controller": "security",
   "action": "deleteRole",

   // The role unique identifier.
-It's the same one that Kuzzle sends you
+It's the same you set when you create a role.
   // in its responses when you create a role.
   "_id": "<roleId>"
 }